dotnet/docs/docs/core/porting/upgrade-assistant-winforms-framework.md

 :::image type="content" source="media/upgrade-assistant-winforms-framework/step1.png" alt-text=".NET Upgrade Assistant initial screen":::

 As each step is completed, the tool provides a set of commands allowing the user to apply or skip the next step, see more details, configure logging, or exit the process.
-If the tool detects that a step will perform no actions, it will automatically skip that step and continue to the next step until it reaches one that will have actions to perform.
-Pressing enter will perform the next step if no other selection is made.
+If the tool detects that a step will perform no actions, it automatically skips that step and continues to the next step until it reaches one that has actions to do.
+Pressing <kbd>Enter</kbd> will start the next step if no other selection is made.

 In this example, the apply step is chosen each time.
 The first step is to back up the project.